 Fischer enjoys working with the public, meeting the athletes and their parents.

 Fischer is frequently asked to speak to students at career days on the high school and college level for those interested in a career in communications and journalism.
 While he has served in various capacities at KMEM over the years, Fischer now focuses more on news coverage, attending a number of meetings and public events.

 Fischer is proud to have been a part of KMEM’s award-winning success.
 Fischer has been recognized by the local Rotary Club as thier Outstanding Citizen and Community Volunteer, and Fischer and KMEM General Manager Mark Denney were also recognized by Rotary for KMEM’s continuing support of Rotary efforts over the years.

-Fischer serves as News Director at KMEM FM in Memphis, hosts a daily award-winning community affairs program called “Coffee Break” on the road weekdays Monday through Friday in various communities at 8:30AM on 100.5 FM, and handles other program issues on KMEM affiliates, KOJY 106.9 FM in Bloomfield, IA and KRNF 87.9 FM in Montezuma, IA.
+Fischer serves as News Director at KMEM FM in Memphis, hosts a daily award-winning community affairs program called “Coffee Break” on the road weekdays Monday through Friday in various communities at 8:30AM on 100.5 FM.
 Fischer has also received three honorary FFA memberships from different schools due to his support of their FFA programs, and Fischer received a very prestigious honor not long ago by being named by University of Missouri Vice Provost Dr. Michael D. Ouart to the Extension Leaders Honor Roll for his long-term commitment and support of University of Missouri Extension programs.

 e-mail Rick at firstname.lastname@example.org